DevSnicket/plugin-discovery/README.md

 ### Discovery (plug-ins with relative paths)

 The Babel plug-in has a parameter ignoreDirectoryNames, when not specified this defaults to node_modules.
-Scanning of the node_modules directory for plug-ins would be inefficient and likely to take a long time.
+Scanning of the node_modules directory for Devsnicket plug-ins would be inefficient and likely to take a long time.

 Webpack can be configured to run Babel for plug-in repositories even when they are in a package and so in the node_modules directory.
 So long as the plug-ins for these repositories aren't also in packages/node_modules, they can be discovered and rewritten by Webpack/Babel in the output.
 Webpack is often also configured to not include or to exclude running Babel for the node_modules directory.
 So you will need to ensure that your Webpack configuration still includes the paths to repositories in packages/node_modules for this to work.

 ### Lookup (plug-ins in packages)

-To support DevSnicket plug-ins that are in packages and so not discovered by default (see above) the Babel plug-in also looks up inside package / node_module directories for files that can forward onto the plug-ins efficiently.
+To support DevSnicket plug-ins that are in packages and so not discovered by default (see above) the Babel plug-in also looks up inside package / node_module directories.
 It does this using the following structure:

 ```
 node_modules